 On the one hand, Java is a world-famous and authoritative language.
 It has a huge number of tools you can use a variety of open-source libraries.
 On the other hand, Kotlin is gaining more and more popularity today.
 And all thanks to stability, consistency, easy and clean syntax.
 If your developers need to finish each other’s tasks, choose this option.

 Just like Swift, Kotlin can work in tandem with IDE.
 What can you do by using Android Studio?
 Anything?
 Edit the code, debug it, etc. You can choose tools for increasing productivity, flexible assembly system.
 Do not waste your time on monotonous processes, because you can just focus on creating amazing applications.
-Please note that coding with the Android developer tools becomes much easier.
+Please note that coding with the Android app developer tools becomes much easier.